BDC Hamburger Icon

 Open row

-Web scraping tools are useful for gathering data from various webpages.
+Web scraping tools are helpful for gathering data from various web pages.
 For example, price comparison sites that share the best deals usually grab their information from specific feeds e-tailers set up for that purpose.
 However, not all online sellers make price feeds available.
 In these instances, comparison sites can use web scraping to grab the information they need.

-Because website design varies and websites all have unique structures, you must create customized scrapers.
+Because website design varies and websites have unique structures, you must create customized scrapers to extract relevant data effectively.
 Luckily, scripting languages like PowerShell help you build reliable web scraping tools.
-Use PowerShell modules to extract the information you need.
+You can use PowerShell modules to extract the information you need.

 TipBottom line

-Keep an eye on your competitors' prices by creating a web scraper and using Windows Task Scheduler to monitor prices once daily.
-To run your scraper as part of a web application, host it on an IIS server and manage it with IIS application pools.
+Monitor your competitors' prices by creating a web scraper and running it once daily using Windows Task Scheduler.
+To run your scraper as part of a web application, host it on an Internet Information Services (IIS) server and manage it with IIS application pools.

 Web scraping explained

-Web scraping is the art of parsing an HTML webpage and gathering elements in a structured manner.
+Web scraping is the process of parsing an HTML web page and gathering elements in a structured manner.
 Because HTML pages have specific structures, it’s possible to parse through them and retrieve semi-structured output.
 Note the use of the qualifier “semi.”
-Most pages aren’t perfectly formatted behind the scenes and may hold website design mistakes, so your output may not be perfectly structured.
+Most pages aren’t perfectly formatted behind the scenes and may have website design mistakes, so your output may not be perfectly structured.

-Still, scripting languages like Microsoft PowerShell – along with a little ingenuity and some trial and error – help you build reliable web scraping tools to pull information from many different webpages.
+Still, scripting languages like Microsoft PowerShell — along with a little ingenuity and some trial and error — can help you build reliable web scraping tools that pull information from many different web pages.

-It’s important to remember that webpage structures vary wildly.
+It’s important to remember that web page structures vary widely.
 If even a small element is changed, your web scraping tool may no longer work.
-Focus on the basics first and then build more specific tools for particular webpages.
+Focus on the basics first and then build more specific tools for particular web pages.

 Bottom LineBottom line

-Web scraping can greatly enhance your marketplace knowledge.
+Web scraping can enhance your marketplace knowledge greatly.
 However, you may want to consult a business lawyer about the legalities of scraping specific sites before you get started.

 How to create a web scraping tool in PowerShell